Can AI Help You Find Your Next Home and Ask the Right Questions?

 Smarter Questions, Stronger Confidence

 Most buyers know the big-ticket questions about schools, transport links, or garden size.
 But AI can help people think beyond the obvious.
-And ets be honest, if you are a first time buyer you have never done this before, so nothing is obvious!
+And lets be honest, if you are a first time buyer you have never done this before, so nothing is obvious!
 It nudges people to ask about noise pollution, light levels at different times of day, planning permissions nearby, or even council tax band changes.

 That level of detail does two things: